KushalRoyChowdhury/ChatBuddy/README.md

 ## 📝 Future Updates

-With the release of `ChatBuddy v2.2.2`, this project is now considered feature-complete and no further feature enhancements are planned.
+With the release of `ChatBuddy v2.2.2-LTS`, this project is now considered feature-complete and no further feature enhancements are planned.
 However, it will continue to receive stability and security updates as needed.
+For forking version `2.2.2` & above is recommended.

 ---